 I put it in a pot and slowly heated it to 72° in some warm water in the sink.
 You have to use a thermometer to check the temperature.
 Here is the thermometer I used but in this picture, it is 180°F because this was when I used it for making the mozarella afterwards.
 (Again you want it at 72°F for the Chevre).

+I got my starter, rennet, calcium chloride, cheese thermometer, cheesecloth and molds from www.cheesemaking.com.
 I stirred in one packet of Chevre starter.
 Then I put one drop of rennet in 5 tablespoons of water and took 1 tsp of the diluted rennet and mix it well into the milk with an up and down motion.
 I also added calcium chloride because the milk was store-bought pasteurized milk and sometimes won’t form curds-so this helps.
 I put 1/8 tsp of calcium chloride into 1/4 cup water and put the whole amount into the milk, stirring well.
-You can buy all the stuff you need to make every kind of cheese at www.cheesemaking.com

 Then I let it sit out for 12-14 hours at room temp.
 I covered it after this picture.
 People think it will spoil but it doesn’t.
 You want the milk to separate into curds and whey.
 Curds are the butterfat in milk and whey is the liquid which is mostly protein.
 Don’t touch it during this time and it will set up and become firm like very soft tofu with the liquid whey on top.
 I let it set all night while I slept and in the late morning it was perfect.